How to respond to COVID-19 in the natural ingredients for cosmetics sector

 - Ensure that all staff have a training and development plan.

-This study has been carried out on behalf of CBI by Andrew Jones from Fair Venture Consulting Limited.
+This study was carried out on behalf of CBI by Andrew Jones from Fair Venture Consulting Limited.

 Please review our market information disclaimer.